malteriesch/test-db-acle/README.md

 Supported Test Frameworks
 -------------------------

-This library can be used with PHPUnit as well as other frameorks such as Simpletest (The one that started me on my TDD journey).
+This library can be used with PHPUnit as well as other frameworks such as Simpletest (The one that started me on my TDD journey).

 I have provided a simple TestDbAcle\PhpUnit\AbstractTestCase, an appropriate Simpletest one would need to be created, but should be as simple as exchanging the parent class.